manmountain/mcp23008_io_wing/README.md

 ![pcb top](images/pcb_top.png)

-## Configure I2C adress
+## Configure i2c address

-This wing uses I2C 7-bit address between 0x20-0x27, selectable with jumpers.
+This wing uses i2c 7-bit address between 0x20-0x27, selectable with jumpers.
 On the left side of the wing there is 3 small solder jumpers labeled A0 - A2.
-By shorting out the solder jumper A0, A1, and A2 you can change the I2C address of the MCP23008.
+By shorting out the solder jumper A0, A1, and A2 you can change the i2c address of the MCP23008.

 | A2 | A1 | A0 | Address |
 | --- | --- | --- | --- |